chayan-mann/health-ledger/README.md

 # Health Ledger
 A decentralized health record management system that leverages blockchain smart contracts for secure and tamper-proof storage of patient data.
-This project integrates Remix, MetaMask, Infura, FastAPI, and a React frontend to create a robust and transparent health ledger.
+This project integrates Remix, MetaMask, Alchemy, FastAPI, and a React frontend to create a robust and transparent health ledger.

 Features 🚀
 ✅ Smart Contract-based Health Ledger - Secure, immutable storage for patient records using Ethereum smart contracts deployed on the Sepolia testnet.